 - How long you receive benefits will depend upon your individual policy.
 In some cases, policies offer benefits until retirement.
 In others, you may only be able to collect for a certain number of years — whatever the policy terms dictate.

 - Insurance companies are not eager to pay out benefits, so they will make every effort to deny your claim.
 You cannot risk giving insurance providers the ammunition to deny your claim.
 Your medical records play a crucial role in justifying your claim, as does your behavior outside of work.
-Some insurance companies have even been known to use undercover surveillance of claimants to demonstrate their physical condition.
-If your doctor tells you to not lift more than 10 pounds, you do not want to be seen performing yard work around your house.
+Some insurance companies have even been known to use friendly interview techniques to record you seemingly countering your claim as well as even undercover surveillance of claimants to demonstrate your physical condition.
 These details matter, so make sure to protect your potential for benefit recovery.

 - If you are denied benefits, you must submit new evidence in the administrative appeal phase or you will be barred from later presenting that evidence in court.
 Benefits are often denied despite ongoing disability, due to lack of “objective medical evidence.”
 ERISA and many other policies do not allow the introduction of new evidence after the appeal phase.

 Patricia S. Bellac Law Firm can help ensure your claim is thorough and ready for filing, minimizing the chance of claim denial and, if already denied, improving your chances for a successful appeal and beyond.
 Now may be the time to speak to an attorney at Patricia S. Bellac Law Firm in Boulder, Colorado about your claims.

 Disclaimer: No attorney client relationship is formed by submitting a contact form, or by my response, or by any way other than entering into a written representation agreement that I sign and the client signs.
 I do not represent a potential client, and will take no action on their behalf, until we have a signed agreement.